 Clarify Brand Objectives in Real-Time

 When determining social performance for a given campaign, we analyze the number and type of engagements along with the content itself.
-When an influencer-created recipe demonstration video drives views, that’s an important measure of success — but we’re also looking at the number of likes and shares over time, as the brand messaging continues to organically gain traction among larger audiences.
+When an influencer-created recipe demonstration video drives views, that’s an important measure of success — but we’re also looking at the number of likes, shares and click-throughs over time, as the brand messaging continues to organically gain traction among larger audiences.

 For some campaigns, views may have been the main goal, but the value of sparking conversation becomes clear as content gains traction.
 Comments and tags offer great insight into how audiences are responding to sponsored content, and provide brands the invaluable opportunity to be part of the discussion.